paradicms/paradicms.github.io/blog/2022-04-05-improving-the-faceted-search-interface-in-the-paradicms-work-search-app/index.md

 We can do better.
 Our goal is to close the gap between the current interface and other digital collection interfaces, like the Met's.
 In the sections below we'll walk through improvements to the app.
 We won't alter the basic functionality of the faceted search interface, only how it is presented.
 We'll start with high-impact, low-effort changes and go from there.

+##### Gallery card information

-##### Limit gallery card information to the essentials
+Limit gallery card information to the essentials:

-Move inessential information like Wikipedia links out of the card headers and on to the pages for each work.
-Add an approximate date to each card.
+* Move Wikipedia and other links out of the card headers and on to the pages for each work.
+* Add an approximate date to each card.

 <div className="container">
 <div className="row">

 <div className="col coll--6" style={{display: "flex", justifyContent: "center"}}>
 <figure>
 <figcaption style={{textAlign: "center"}}>Before</figcaption>